What Are Split Ends? 25 Ways To Repair And Prevent Them

 6. The Knot – This is a common problem and can lead to hair breakage and hair fall.
 You should get rid of it by getting a trim.

-Now that you know if you have split ends, it’s time to use any of the above methods to prevent and avoid them.
+Now that you know how you identify different types of split ends, it is time to use suitable methods to prevent and avoid them.
 Here are a few quick tips to take care of split ends.

 Tips

-1. Use good quality hair brushes and combs.
+1. Use good quality hair brushes and wide-toothed combs to gently detangle the tresses.

 2. Make sure you only use hair products of a reputed brand.